-- 146. Assets: The Province of Ciego de Avila ranks high among the Cuban provinces in terms of technical capacities and organization, especially in regard to Early Warning Systems for sudden onset events. - 147.
-Gaps to be addressed: Local capacities in Ciego de Avila will need to be strengthened for drought early warning. - 148.
-Assets: In Jamaica, individual capacities of Parish Councils as well as specific high-risk communities have been strengthened in the area of CCA and EWS.
+- 147. Assets: The Province of Ciego de Avila ranks high among the Cuban provinces in terms of technical capacities and organization, especially in regard to Early Warning Systems for sudden onset events. - 148.
+Gaps to be addressed: Early warning capacities in Ciego de Avila will need to be strengthened for slow onset event, such as drought. - 149.
+Assets: In Jamaica, individual capacities of Parish Councils as well as specific high-risk communities have been strengthened in the area of hydro-meteorological risk and EWS.
 The Ministry of Local Government and Community Development of Jamaica has ranked the three parishes in terms of preparedness for hurricanes as follows: